opendevtools/supreme/README.md

 ### Install

 Install any Node package.
-Automatically selects `npm` or `yarn` depending on which lockfile exists (or falls back to what's set in the config).
-If no arguments are passed it runs `npm install` or `yarn install`.
+Automatically selects `npm`, `yarn`, or `pnpm` depending on which lockfile exists (or falls back to what's set in the config).
+If no arguments are passed, it installs all packages in `package.json`.

 ```
 // Install all dependencies